The Vision of the PCH District is to be the

 Jill Belt LMHP, CSW will do a behavior assessment including a social history, evaluation for mood disorders, addiction and cognitive screening.

-Carrol Baier RN BSPS DE coordinates the assessment and fills our the ADL and IADI assessment.
+Rita Brehmer, RN BSPS DE coordinates the assessment and fills out the ADL and IADI assessment.

 The family and patient will return in two weeks to meet with the Geriatric Team to discuss and review the results and recommendations of the Geriatric Assessment.
 A copy of the Geriatric Assessment and follow-up will be provided to their primary providers.